stranljip/homebrew-openbook-desktop/README.md

 # homebrew-openbook-desktop
-Tap for OpenBook Desktop for macOS with Homebrew
+Tap for OpenBook Desktop (https://gitlab.com/999eagle/openbook-desktop) for macOS with Homebrew Thanks to @999eagle for providing this app!